 Intended outcome Success criteria To ensure disadvantaged students make comparable progress to their peers across all subjects.
-Progress 8 and attainment 8 Continue to narrow the gap High Quality Teaching is a focus in all departments.
+Progress 8 and attainment 8.
+Departments to have clear overview of achievement and attainment in subjects Continue to narrow the gap.
+Students narrow the reading and spelling gap evident on entry quickly.
+High Quality Teaching is a focus in all departments.
 High expectations for all.
 All students have access to the highest quality provision across all subjects.
 Raising percentage of Grade 5+ in English and Maths Students gaining level 5+ will be comparable to non PP students.

-Focus on well-being and social/emotional education Raising opportunities / life skills.
+Focus on well-being and social/emotional education.
+Attendance and Behaviour comparable to Non PP students Raising opportunities / life skills.
 Ensuring all students are in the best possible position to learn.
-Raising aspirations Students have full access to a wide variety of activities and experiences Enhanced cultural capital / experiences.
+Raising aspirations Improving attendance and behaviour Students have full access to a wide variety of activities and experiences Enhanced cultural capital / experiences.
 PP students make full use of the student pledge opportunities